 Miles was taken by his tank crew to Hospital #1 at Little Baguio.
 According to U.S. Army records, Pvt.
 Miles E. Weech died from his wounds on February 6, 1942, at Hospital #1, Little Baguio.
 He was buried at Cabcaben Army Air Field, Cabcaban, Philippine Islands, in Plot B, Row 1, Grave 10.

 In the final report on the 192nd Tank Battalion prepared by 1st Lt Jacques Merrifield of the 192nd.
-Miles Weech's date of death is given as February 5, 1942.
-This date is also confirmed by the journal kept by Captain Fred Bruni of the 192nd.
+Miles Weech's date of death is given as February 5, 1942, which was confirmed by the journal kept by Captain Fred Bruni of the 192nd.
 His family learned of his death on February 24, 1942.

 After the war, the U.S. Army Remains Recovery team exhumed Miles' remains from the grave in 1946.
 For whatever reason, the team stated the remains could not be positively identified.
 Miles Weech was buried as an "Unknown" most likely at the Punch Bowl in Hawaii.
 His name appears on the Tablets of the Missing at the American Military Cemetery at Manila.
 His family had a headstone placed at the Hagerman Cemetery in Hagerman, Idaho.